EL-BANANITO/telegram-bot-manager/README.md

-with this bot you can control pc use telegram bots.
+with this bot you can control pc use telegram bot

 Step 1*.
            Create telegram bot for this you need telegram on your pc.